adobix/ind_utils/README.md

 ## Example

-Use for SizedBox, Padding , Text , Show Toast , Get height and width of Screen.
+Use for SizedBox, Padding , Get height and width of Screen.
 No Need to write long code for these
 - Padding
-- Text
-- Go to Next Page
 - Log
-- Show Toast Message
 - Get Height and Width of Screen
-- SizedBox
-- More Widgets

 <hr>
 <table>
 <tr>
 <td>
 ```dart
 class INDWidgets extends StatelessWidget {
   const INDWidgets({super.key});